truenas/middleware/docs/userguide/freenas_intro.rst

 .. note::the screenshots in this documentation assume that your system is fully updated to the latest STABLE version of FreeNAS® 9.3.
 If a screen on your system looks different than the documentation, make sure that the system is fully up-to-date and apply any outstanding updates if it is not.

+* The "Pool Available Size Threshold" field has been renamed to "Pool Available Space Threshold" in :menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`.

-* The "Logical Block Size" field, "Disable Physical Block Size Reporting" checkbox, and "Available Size Threshold" field have been added to
+* The "Logical Block Size" field, "Disable Physical Block Size Reporting" checkbox, and "Available Space Threshold" field have been added to
   :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.